 Welcome to my website!
 My name is Salvador Gomez-Carretero.
-I am an engineer in electronics/robotics from University of Sevilla, Spain.
-I also have a PhD from Karolinska Institutet, Sweden.
+I am a Research Fellow at the National University of Singapore working in the field of synthetic biology.
+I am an engineer in electronics/robotics from University of Sevilla, Spain and I have a PhD from Karolinska Institutet, Sweden.

 I have always been fascinated by the complexity of life and how can science be used to make some sense of it.
 Can a living organism be modeled with mathematical equations?
 To what extent?
 Is there something else missing?
 How can this knowledge be used to improve people’s life?